 The Unicorn and the Lion on the Old State House Are Coming Down for Restoration

-The lion allegedly has a time capsule inside of it which contains some Boston relics.
+The lion allegedly has a time capsule inside of it that contains some Boston relics.

 With roughly 19 million tourists flocking to Boston each year—many of them trudging along the Freedom Trail—it’s important to make sure that two of the most photographed pieces of the city’s history are in pristine condition.